Strand Parishes Trust

 3. Target beneficiaries: Focus on people in financial need, those with disabilities, young people under 25, and elderly populations

-4. Annual application cycle: Organizations should plan to apply once per year
+4. Annual application cycle: Organisations should plan to apply once per year

 Key Takeaways for Grant Writers

-• Indirect application only: This trust does not accept direct applications from individuals - you must work through an established sponsor organization (Social Services, Citizens Advice Bureau, housing associations, or recognized charities)
+• Indirect application only: This trust does not accept direct applications from individuals - you must work through an established sponsor organisation (Social Services, Citizens Advice Bureau, housing associations, or recognised charities)

 • Westminster focus is absolute: Geographic eligibility is strictly limited to the London Borough of Westminster for residents, or those employed/formerly employed in the area